 Brining adds flavour and moisture to your turkey meat.
-Only brine natural turkey with no additives (e.g. Butterballs).
+Only brine natural turkey with no additives (e.g. do not brine Butterballs that have butter already added!).

-USE FOOD-GRADE SALT - road salt and sea-water salt are not acceptable sources for use in brines.
+USE FOOD-GRADE SALT - road salt and sea salt are not acceptable sources for use in brines.